SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/misc_changes_en.md

 ## {% href_link ⚙️ | Miscellaneous %}

+### {% href_link ⭐️ | Advancements %}
+Server features many new advancements to achieve during your journey.
+Many of them grant rewards upon completion, including unlocking new abilities or gaining trophies – unique items usable only by the achiever.

 ### {% href_link 🙌 | Half Swap %}
 If you sneak while swapping items, only half of the items will go into the other hand.